 Beef Shorthorn was an obvious choice as a start-up herd for Jim Cameron and Valerie Orr.
 “It’s a breed that is so easily kept, there’s a good market demand as a result of its increasing popularity, and it makes for a good cross in particular with other native breeds,” says Jim.

 Four years on and Jim and Valerie have built their pedigree Trainview herd from scratch to 10 breeding females.
-The couple also have a handful of Irish Moiled females imported from Valerie’s home in Northern Ireland, whilst 16-month-old Alec has his own cow.
+The couple also have a handful of Irish Moiled females imported from Valerie’s home in Northern Ireland, whilst at 16 months of age, Alec had his own cow.

 They have also introduced the Beef Shorthorn across their two Highland cows to achieve what they say is a real functional suckler, whilst the steers have added value in the store ring thanks to finishers seeking cattle for the Morrisons Shorthorn Beef scheme.

 “Since we are not around 24/7 as we both have full time jobs, the key to our farming operations is having quiet easily calved, and easily kept cows,” explains Jim, a self-employed stockman and seasonal ghillie who had spent four years as stockman to the Durno’s Uppermill herd prior to its sale to Northern Ireland, whilst Valerie works as an agricultural officer for the Scottish Government.

 “Beef Shorthorn has proved that it perfectly fits in to our system; females can calve from two years, they have plenty of milk, look after their calves well, they have a great quiet temperament and we’re expecting them to last until they are teenagers - for up to 10 calf crops.
 In fact, we would very much recommend the breed to other people considering starting up.”